 In December 2014, Felarca participated in large Black Lives Matter demonstrations in Berkeley and Oakland during normal work hours, thereby violating BUSD rules.

-Defending the use of “militant” political demonstrations – i.e., riots – that commonly result in property destruction, Felarca told the _New York Times _in December 2014: “Riots are the voice of the unheard.”
+Defending the use of “militant” political demonstrations – i.e., riots – that commonly result in property destruction, Felarca told The New York Times in December 2014: “Riots are the voice of the unheard.”
 “You can never replace the lives of Michael Brown and Eric Garner,” she added in a reference to two black men who had died in highly publicized altercations with police officers earlier that year, “but you can always replace broken windows.”

 In October 2015, Felarca sought permission to take students to a San Francisco immigration court to observe the hearing of a woman who was seeking asylum in the U.S. In making her request, Felarca failed to inform her School District that her activist organization, BAMN, was involved in advocacy work for that particular case.
 The District ultimately denied Felarca’s request, but Felarca attended the asylum hearing anyway.
 Moreover, she was interviewed on television during the event.

-On June 26, 2016, Felarca and BAMN led some 400 protesters in a series of pre-planned attacks against a group of approximately 30 members of the white-supremacist Traditionalist Workers Party (TWP) who were scheduled to hold a rally on the steps of the California State Capitol Building in Sacramento.
+On June 26, 2016, Felarca and BAMN led some 400 protesters in a series of pre-planned attacks against a group of approximately 30 members of the white-supremacist Traditionalist Workers Party (TWP) and Golden State Skinheads (GSS) who were scheduled to hold a rally on the steps of the California State Capitol Building in Sacramento.
 The rally never took place, however, because Felarca and her comrades violently assaulted them with their fists as well as clubs, rocks, and pepper spray.
 By the time the mayhem was over, numerous people had been injured, including ten who had to be hospitalized, some with stab wounds.
 Felarca, at one point, shoved a TWP member and repeatedly shouted “Get the f**k off our streets!”
 Within a few moments, several of Felarca’s male accomplices tackled that individual and viciously beat him.

-On the premise that the “racist demagoguery” of newly elected President Donald Trump “gives Nazis a green light” and should not be protected by the First Amendment, Felarca, said in the aftermath of the attacks in Sacramento: “The goal today was to shut down the Nazis’ recruitment rally [and] … [w]e succeeded in doing that.”
+On the premise that the “racist demagoguery” of newly elected President Donald Trump “gives Nazis a green light” and should not be protected by the First Amendment, Felarca said in the aftermath of the attacks in Sacramento: “The goal today was to shut down the Nazis’ recruitment rally [and] … [w]e succeeded in doing that.”
 The “Nazi scum,” she added, were “not able to hold any kind of demonstration … because of the militant, integrated direct action of the people who came out” and exercised their “right to self-defense.”

-On June 30, 2016, BUSD sent a notification letter charging her with “immoral conduct, evident unfitness for service, persistent violation of or refusal to obey school laws, dishonesty, unprofessional conduct, and unsatisfactory performance.”
+On June 30, 2016, BUSD sent Felarca a notification letter charging her with “immoral conduct, evident unfitness for service, persistent violation of or refusal to obey school laws, dishonesty, unprofessional conduct, and unsatisfactory performance.”
 The letter was accompanied by a 30-page dossier detailing her many transgressions.
 On September 21, 2016, the School District placed Felarca on involuntary paid leave because of her actions in Sacramento as well as her previous insubordination.

 Felarca, however, alleged that her suspension was largely an effort to deprive her of her free-speech rights.
 In a ten-page grievance letter dated September 14, 2016, she said the District’s “political witch-hunt” would “send a message to the Latina/o, Asian, Arab and other immigrant students and to black, Muslim and other minority students and the many anti-racist white students I reach every day, that the teachers who actively defend their rights and interests and tell the plain truth about racism and the new Jim Crow are not welcome and will be driven out of BUSD.”